Drywall sheets cost $12 to $20 per panel, with a national average price of $15

 Purple drywall provides some moisture and mold protection to your structure compared to the standard, regular or whiteboard drywall.
 Purple board drywall reduces moisture, which in turn hampers the growth of mold.
 If allowed to grow, mold can be dangerous to your family’s health and expensive to remove safely.
 Purple board drywall costs an average of $15 to $20 per panel, although many retailers offer discounts for bulk purchases.

 You can also buy green board drywall for added moisture protection, though it doesn’t offer quite as much as purple drywall.
 It is not the best choice for areas that will be in contact with any kind of water source.
 People often use green board drywall as a backing surface to apply tiles in places like bathrooms, kitchens, and laundry rooms.
 It will cost a bit more than regular or whiteboard drywall.

 Blue Board Drywall

-Blue board drywall (sometimes called plaster baseboard) is made from a special type of exterior paper that produces a smooth-as-glass finish after it’s been plastered.
+Blue board drywall (sometimes called plaster baseboard) is made from a special type of exterior paper that produces a smooth-as-glass finish after it’s plastered.
 It also offers a bit more moisture and mold resistance than regular or whiteboard drywall.
 It costs an average of $12 to $15 per panel.

 How Much Does It Cost to Install Drywall Yourself?

 The cost to hang and finish drywall panels is approximately $0.30 to $0.50 per square foot, while labor costs can add up to $100 per hour.
-Hanging and finishing the drywall in your new home or addition yourself will certainly save you money for labor costs.
+Hanging and finishing the drywall in your new home or addition yourself will certainly save you money on labor costs.

 Keep in mind that drywall installation requires precise measuring, cutting, and trimming to ensure a precise fit.
 You’ll also probably need someone to help you lift and carry the panels.